Lower Floor: TV Lounge, Dining Room, Kitchen

 at ground level); there is not a damp patch to be found.
 Because

 the summer.
-We have an air conditioning unit above the bar but seldom
+The existing owners have an air conditioning unit above

-use it.
-This large living space can make a perfect retreat though
+the bar but seldom use it.
+This large living space can make a perfect

-used in the dining room and TV lounge also help to keep the room
+terracotta Spanish floor tiles used in the dining room and TV lounge

 The